-Year Ended December 31 2020 2019 2018 2017 2016 (1 millions) Segment sales (a) \$ 1,323.9 \$ 1,275.2 \$ 1,533.3 \$ 1,373.8 \$ 1,280.4 Segment income (loss) (b) (c) \$ 127.7 \$ 54.2 \$ (10.0) \$ 53.6 \$ 25.9 Segment depreciation and amortization (c) 71.1 57.7 127.0 63.1 57.5 Segment EBITDA (b) (d) \$ 198.9 \$ 111.9 \$ 117.0 \$ 116.7 \$ 83.5 upon being classified as held for sale.
-For additional information, see Note 7, Sale of Manufacturing Facilities, of the Notes to the Consolidated Financial Statements in "Item 8, Financial Statements and Supplementary Data" of this Form 10-K.
+Year Ended December 31 2021 2020 2019 2018 2017 (1 millions) Segment sales (a) \$ 1,970.8 \$ 1,323.9 \$ 1,275.2 \$ 1,533.3 \$ 1,373.8 Segment income (loss) (b) (c) \$ 531.2 \$ 127.7 \$ 54.2 \$ (10.0) \$ 53.6 Segment depreciation and amortization (c) 55.2 71.1 57.7 127.0 63.1 Segment EBITDA (b) (d) \$ 586.5 \$ 198.9 \$ 111.9 \$ 117.0 \$ 116.7

-(a) Segment sales are calculated before elimination of sales to our Building Materials Distribution segment.
+(a) Segment sales are calculated before elimination of sales to our BMD segment.

-(b) During the year ended December 31, 2018, we recorded a pre-tax loss of \$11.5 million related to the sale of two lumber mills and a particleboard plant in Northeast Oregon, as well as a pre-tax impairment loss of \$24.0 million on the Moncure plywood facility

-- (c) The year ended December 31, 2018 includes \$55.0 million of accelerated depreciation, \$2.6 million of construction in progress and spare parts write-offs, and \$0.2 million of severance expenses related to the Roxboro LVL curtailment in November 2018.
+- (b) During the year ended December 31, 2018, we recorded a pre-tax loss of \$11.5 million related to the sale of two lumber mills and a particleboard plant in Northeast Oregon, as well as a pre-tax impairment loss of \$24.0 million on the Moncure plywood facility upon being classified as held for sale. - (c) The year ended December 31, 2018 includes \$55.0 million of accelerated depreciation, \$2.6 million of construction in progress and spare parts write-offs, and \$0.2 million of severance expenses related to the Roxboro LVL curtailment in November 2018.
 The year ended December 31, 2020 includes \$15.0 million of accelerated depreciation and \$1.7 million of other closure costs related to the Roxboro I-joist curtailment in March 2020.
-For additional information regarding the Roxboro curtailments, see Note 6, Curtailment of Manufacturing Facilities, of the Notes to the Consolidated Financial Statements in "Item 8, Financial Statements and Supplementary Data" of this Form 10-K. - (d) Segment EBITDA is calculated as segment income (loss) before depreciation and amortization.
-See "Item 6.
-Selected Financial Data" of this Form 10-K for a description of our reasons for using EBITDA and for a discussion of the limitations of such a measure.
+For additional information regarding the Roxboro I-joist production curtailment, see Note 6, Curtailment of Manufacturing Facility, of the Notes to the Consolidated Financial Statements in "Item 8, Financial Statements and Supplementary Data" of this Form 10-K. - (d) Segment EBITDA is calculated as segment income before depreciation and amortization.
+We define EBITDA as income before interest (interest expense and interest income), income taxes, and depreciation and amortization.
+We believe EBITDA is a meaningful measure because it presents a transparent view of our recurring operating performance and allows management to readily view operating trends, perform analytical comparisons, and identify strategies to improve operating performance.
+We also believe EBITDA is useful to investors because it provides a means to evaluate the operating performance of our segments and our Company on an ongoing basis using criteria that is used by our management and because it is frequently used by investors and other interested parties when comparing companies in our industry that have different financing and capital structures and/or tax rates.
+EBITDA, however, is not a measure of our liquidity or financial performance under generally accepted accounting principles (GAAP) and should not be considered as an alternative to net income, income from operations, or any other performance measure derived in accordance with GAAP or as an alternative to cash flow from operating activities as a measure of our liquidity.
+The use of EBITDA instead of net income or segment income (loss) has limitations as analytical tools, including the inability to determine profitability; the exclusion of interest expense, interest income, and associated significant cash requirements; and the exclusion of depreciation and amortization, which represent unavoidable operating costs.
+Management compensates for these limitations by relying on our GAAP results.
+Our measure of EBITDA is not necessarily comparable to other similarly titled captions of other companies due to potential inconsistencies in the methods of calculation.